PMelch/simple_java_promises/README.md

-#SJPromise
+#Simple Java Promises
-the Simple Java Promise library for easily chaining async operations.
+a library for easily chaining async operations.

 Lets you do things like